bloxstreet/support/docs/lr+-information/staff-promotions.md

 **Requirement #2 - Discord Server:**

 Store Managers must be in the Discord server to get promoted by a Group Administrator or a Group Director.
 It is highly recommended that Store Managers assist lower-ranking staff with their questions and provide accurate information.
+Frequently chatting in the Discord server is required for those aiming for the Store Director position.
 Participating in events is also beneficial.

 **Requirement #3 - Grammar:**